-One of the first tapas I fell in love with in Seville were marinated carrots.
-Another Moorish inspired dish, these pickled carrots are marinated in sherry vinegar, and spiced with cumin and oregano.
-Then they’re smothered in the best quality extra virgin olive oil.
+One of the first tapas I fell in love with in Seville was a plate of marinated carrots.
+Another Moorish-inspired dish, these pickled carrots are marinated in sherry vinegar, and spiced with cumin and oregano.
+Then they're smothered in the best-quality extra virgin olive oil.
 Just try them!

 Everyone in Seville has their favorite place for a pringá sandwich.
 Pringá is quite possibly one of the most delicious foods in Seville!
-A sort of spread made with the leftovers of a traditional pork-based stew, everyone makes their pringá slightly different.
-I love mine with plenty of fatty pork bits, chorizo and a good amount of morcilla (blood sausage).
-Again– just try it (and thank me later!).
+It's a sort of spread made with the leftovers of a traditional pork-based stew.

-Seville’s signature sandwich (and one of my favorites ever), is called the serranito.
-Pork loin, Serrano ham, and a roasted green pepper combine for a delicious combination.
-Some places even add tomato, egg and alioli, and others offer a chicken substitute instead of pork.
+Seville's signature sandwich (and one of my favorite sandwiches ever) is called the Serranito.
+Pork loin, Serrano ham, and a roasted green pepper combine for this delicious masterpiece.
+Some places even add tomato, egg, and alioli, while others offer a chicken substitute instead of pork.

 Tortas de Aceite

-Invented by a woman named Ines Rosales in the early 1900s, these olive oil crackers are usually eaten with coffee for breakfast or a snack.
-The company has now grown to sell more than 12 million of the packages worldwide, and have introduced a variety of flavors apart from their signature sugar and aniseed.
+Invented by a woman named Inés Rosales in the early 1900s, these olive oil crackers are usually eaten with coffee for breakfast or a snack.
+The company has now grown to produce around 12 million packages each year, and has introduced a variety of flavors apart from their signature sugar and aniseed.